 Signs And Symptoms Of Angelman Syndrome

 1. Gastrointestinal problems: Gastrointestinal problems could be seen early in babies with Angelman syndrome.
-Some common problems are constipation and acid reflux, which may gradually proceed to GERD (gastroesophageal reflux disease).
+Some common problems are constipation and acid reflux, which may gradually proceed to GERD (gastroesophageal reflux disease), and cyclical vomiting.

-2. Feeding problems: The baby could display problems latching to the breast due to poor sucking reflex.
-Some babies may suckle for only short periods, while some may be unable to swallow the milk.
+2. Feeding problems: The baby could display problems latching onto the breast due to poor sucking reflex.
+Some babies may suckle for only short periods, while some may have difficulty swallowing the milk.

 3. Persistent cheerfulness: Infants with Angleman syndrome may seem unusually cheerful, excitable, and prone to frequent laughter without any provocation.
 They might show a fascination with water, music, and shiny objects.